ai2cm/fv3net/projects/microphysics/README.md

 The configurations for the best machine learning models are in `configs/models/`.
 If an argo cluster is available they can be submitted by running:

     end_to_end.py path/to/yaml

+To evaluate the machine learning models in a prognostic run you can use:

+    end_to_end.py configs/online-evaluation/combined-gscond-precpd.yaml

+You'll need to modify the .zhao_carr_emulation...path configurations.